httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following examples show how representation metadata, payload transformations and method impacts on the message and content.
-When the content contains non-printable characters (e.g. when it is compressed) it is shown as a sequence of hex-encoded bytes.
+When the content contains non-printable characters (e.g., when it is compressed) it is shown as a sequence of hex-encoded bytes.

 ~~~ http-message